 So, make sure not to forget the short word da if you’re going to continue your sentence.
-Of course, you can also say dal, dallo, dalla, dai, dalle, or dagli, depending on what you’re referring to.
+Of course, depending on what you’re referring to, you can also say dal, dallo, dalla, dai, dalle, or dagli.

 We can continue the sentence with just one noun (a person, a thing, etc.) or a pronoun (me, te, lui, etc.), like in the following sentence: